-The Freight Corridors Study Opportunities and Vulnerabilities integrates data with stakeholder and literature inputs into common topic areas to establish a qualitative and quantitative understanding of the transportation system as it relates to freight movement and community health.
+The Freight Corridors Study identified potential opportunities and vulnerabilities by compiling and integrating pertinent data with stakeholder and literature inputs into common topic areas to establish a qualitative and quantitative understanding of the transportation system as it relates to freight movement and community health.
 This provides a consolidated foundation for understanding the county's freight patterns, needs, and priorities for future improvements.